Skip to main content

 Two mandatory parameters.

 The array parameter specifies a cell range or an array constant.
 If the specified array contains only one row or column, the corresponding row_num or column_num parameter is optional.
-If the array has more than one row and more than one column, and only the row_num or column_num parameter is provided, the INDEX function returns an array of the entire row or column in array.
+If the array has more than one row and more than one column, and only the row_num or column_num parameter is supplied, the INDEX function returns an array of the entire row or column in the array.

 The mandatory row_num parameter specifies the row in the array from which the INDEX function should return a value.
 If the row_num parameter is omitted, the column_num parameter is required instead.